erlisdhima/secret-santa-api/README.md

 3. The Player submits their gift
 4. The Organizer runs the gift exchange where gifts are automatically assigned to each player based on their preferences.

+### Gift assigning
+1. it automatically assigns only one gift to each player (excluding themselves)
+2. it checks against the player preferences to match closely to the preferred values
+3. it assigns it in a random way (following the preferences)
+4. if there are gifts left which do not match to the preferences of the player, a random gift is assigned.
+5. if a user has joined, but not submitted a gift, they will be removed from the game before gift assignment

 ## API Endpoints